marrlab/HistoGPT/README.md

 print(output.size())
 ```

 After downloading the model weight, we can generate pathology reports from image features.
-A step-by-step guide is provided in the notebook "tutorial.ipynb".
+A step-by-step guide is provided in the notebook "tutorial-1.ipynb".
 ```python
 import h5py
 from transformers import BioGptTokenizer